0xP1ckl3d/fakeCapcha/README.md

 * When the user clicks the "I'm not a robot" checkbox, a pseudo-verification process starts.
 * The user is prompted to press Windows + R, paste a copied command (`mshta`), and hit Enter.
 * This command opens an `.hta` file with embedded JScript.
-* A polling mechanism checks with the server every 2 seconds to see if the `.hta` file has successfully reported in.&#x20;
+* A polling mechanism checks with the server every 2 seconds to see if the `.hta` file has successfully reported in.
 * The final redirect URL (triggered once verification is confirmed) can be modified in `index.html` as required for your campaign scenario.

 ### 2. `vrfy.hta`